Developmental / Behavioral Pediatric Fellowship

-The Developmental-Behavioral Pediatrics Fellowship Program at UT Southwestern is a three-year program accredited by the Accreditation Council for Graduate Medical Education (ACGME) effective October 24, 2018.
-The program is based in Dallas, which is part of a dynamic, diverse, and growing metroplex.
+The Developmental-Behavioral Pediatrics Fellowship Program at UT Southwestern is a three-year program accredited by the Accreditation Council for Graduate Medical Education (ACGME).
+Established in 2018, the program is based in Dallas, which is part of a dynamic, diverse, and growing metroplex.

-Training will be accomplished within a framework which emphasizes proficiency in six competencies articulated by the Accreditation Council of Graduate Medical Education.
+Training happens within a framework that emphasizes proficiency in six competencies articulated by the Accreditation Council of Graduate Medical Education:

 - Medical Knowledge